$88 Standard Water Heater Flush! Regularly $176. Claim Now

 A Guide to Plumbing System Types, Components, and Fixtures

-NexGen A Guide to Plumbing System Types, Components, and Fixtures In this guide to plumbing systems, we’ll cover the various elements that supply, drain, and manage water in your house or building.
+In this guide to plumbing systems, we’ll cover the various elements that supply, drain, and manage water in your house or building.
 A functioning system provides all the water you need and use.
 Most people don’t think about its complexity.
 It incorporates many parts and, which may seem surprising, multiple systems.
 We’ll now explain what your plumbing system is made of:

 Types of Plumbing